lsst-dm/dmtn-010/index.rst

 ^^^^^^^^^^^

  * We have nearly full control over the implementation of and interface to the models.
- * FITS-WCS standard immediately available to us.
+ * FITS WCS standard immediately available to us.

 .. _wcslib-disadvantage: